raccrompton/BookBuilder/client/tests/browser/README-browser-performance.md

 **Module Loading Errors**
 If you see "Cannot use 'import.meta' outside a module":
 - Ensure the test server is serving files with correct MIME types
-- Check that sf171-79.js exists in `/src/vendor/stockfish-web/`
+- Check that stockfish package exists in `/node_modules/stockfish/`

 **Engine Initialization Timeout**
 If engine fails to initialize within 45 seconds: